aegroto/JMEVSCodeTemplate/README.md

 ## Support

-If you need any support about this boilerplate, open an issue or send a mail at aegroto@protonmail.com
+If you need any support about this boilerplate open an issue or send a mail at aegroto@protonmail.com

 ## License